 Die Hauptstadt, Capricorn

 Maria loved the taste of the ocean.
-Sometimes when she was on still waters on the ship, she would scale down the side of the hull with rope, dip her fingers into the still ocean, and lick her fingers of the salt.
+Sometimes when she was on still waters on the ship, she would scale down the side of the hull with rope, dip her fingers into the lapping waters, and lick her fingers of the salt.

 Of course, she didn’t go around drinking cups of seawater.
 That was nonsensical.
 At the orphanage, they’d always taught her about the dangers of consuming saltwater and the dehydration that would follow.
 That and things like combat, culture, and ethics—although she never liked the last two things.